 - Even if the metabolic acid/base status is normal, IV bicarbonate may still be considered to improve pH, while simultaneously continuing lung-protective ventilation (discussed here).
 Targeting a mildly elevated serum bicarbonate can facilitate safe ventilation with low tidal volumes (more on different forms of IV bicarbonate here).

-- Prior to consideration of proning, optimization on the ventilator for 12-24 is generally preferable (discussed here).
+- Prior to consideration of proning, optimization on the ventilator for 12-24 hours is generally preferable (discussed here).

-- For failure to respond to initial ventilator optimization (e.g. with persistent PaO2/FiO2 below 150 mm), prone ventilation should be considered.
+- For failure to respond to initial ventilator optimization (e.g., with persistent PaO2/FiO2 below 150 mm), prone ventilation should be considered.

 - Proning is effective at increasing oxygenation, but it has the drawback of requiring deeper levels of sedation.
 Paralysis may be needed, but many patients can tolerate proning without paralysis (simply with deep sedation).
-Increasing levels of sedation (with or without paralysis) may increase the risk of delirium and myopathy, potentially prolonging the length of ventilation.

 inhaled pulmonary vasodilators